abcxyz/guardian/README.md

 **This is not an official Google product.**

+## Support

+For support related items, please open a [GitHub Issue](https://github.com/abcxyz/guardian/issues/new/choose).

+## Releases

+Guardian release announcements are done via GitHub and can be found [here](https://github.com/abcxyz/guardian/releases).
+You can watch the Guardian repository in order to be notified each time a release is made.

 ## Guardian CLI

 This is the underlying tool written in Golang that is enables all features.
 For more